thomasthevinh/freecoloringpages.github.io/_posts/2017-11-18-Christmas-House-Coloring-Pages-part-1.md

 ---
 {{ page.title }}
 ================
 > This page is about [Christmas House Coloring Pages](https://freecoloringpages.github.io/).
 A gingerbread house is made of cookie dough, cut and baked into the appropriate shapes with which to build it.
-The usual material is crisp ginger biscuit made of gingerbread – the ginger nut.
+The usual material is crisp ginger biscuit made of gingerbread â€“ the ginger nut.
 Another type of model-making with gingerbread uses a boiled dough that can be moulded like clay to form edible statuettes or other decorations.
 These houses, covered with a variety of candies and icing, are popular Christmas decorations, often built by children with the help of their parents.
 Source: https://wikipedia.org/

 **In the series of Christmas House Coloring Pages:**